Heart Macarons

 These Heart Macarons have grown into an important tradition in our family celebrations.
 Whether I'm baking them for Valentine's, an anniversary or just because, they're a wonderful way to show someone they matter.
 I love tucking in a small handwritten card when I give them away - it makes the gift feel even more personal.

 A plate of heart-shaped macarons in pink and white, decorated with red sprinkles, arranged attractively with a bowl of additional macarons in the background.
-Pin it
+Highlight

 A plate of heart-shaped macarons in pink and white, decorated with red sprinkles, arranged attractively with a bowl of additional macarons in the background. | cookwithcarla.com